-Professional Referral into LMWS
+Professional referral into LMWS Talking Therapies

 Welcome to our referrals page for healthcare professionals.
-Here, you’ll find information on the professional referral process to the Leeds Mental Wellbeing Service (LMWS) Talking Therapies Team and our professional referral form.
+Here, you’ll find information on the professional referral process to the Leeds Mental Wellbeing Service (LMWS) Talking Therapies team and our professional referral form.

 Further reading